GunnarIsenberg/WGU_Calculus_I_Tutor/README.md

 Return structured responses to the frontend

-This layer defines the application’s behavior and rules but remains stateless between requests.
+This layer defines the application’s behavior and rules while remaining stateless between requests.

-3. Authentication & Identity Management
+Authentication & Identity Management

-Purpose:
+Purpose
-Ensure only authorized students can access the system, while minimizing friction and password management.
+Ensure only authorized students can access the system while minimizing friction and password management.

-Responsibilities:
+Responsibilities

 Authenticate users via institutional Microsoft accounts (Outlook)